Ryo Miyazaki: OPBF champion

 Miyazaki challenged the #9 ranked WBC light flyweight contender Katsuhiko Iezumi for the OPBF light-flyweight title on 14 June 2010.
 He captured his second professional title by technical knockout, as he stopped Iezumi at the 2:41 minute mark of the eighth round.
 Miyazaki vacated the Japanese light flyweight title on 20 August 2010.

 Miyazaki made his first OPBF light flyweight title defense against Junichi Ebisuoka on 21 October 2010.
 He won the fight by an eleventh-round technical knockout.
-The was stopped on the advice of the ringside physician, due to a cut on Ebisouka's right eye.
+The fight was stopped on the advice of the ringside physician, due to a cut on Ebisouka's right eye.
 Miyazaki made his second title defense against Donny Mabao on 12 June 2011.
 He won the fight by unanimous decision, with scores of 117–111, 118–110 and 119–110.
 Miyazaki made his third title defense with a fourth-round knockout of Jerson Mancio on 2 October 2011.
 Miyazaki made his fourth and final OPBF light flyweight title defense against Michael Landero on 20 June 2012, whom he beat by unanimous decision.